RachelTobin/RachelTobin.github.io/README.md

 # Rachel Tobin CIT 281
 ### [Rachel Tobin's Github User Page](https://racheltobin.github.io)
 ---
+## 382 Cryptographhy Application
+* Created a Javascript Encryption Application on [CodeSandbox](https://codesandbox.io/s/assign03-5duul) using React that allows users to input their own text to be encrypted using the Caesar Encrypt algorithm.
+* This project helped me gain an understanding and appreciation for cryptography and its real world use cases for secure network communications and applications, like Bitcoin.

+As a developer it was beneficial to learn React as it enabled me to build a reactive application that instantly encrypts the user’s text.

 ## 281 Project 3 Learning Objectives
 * A web API or Application Programming Interface is an API accessed using the HTTP protocol.
 Web APIs often deliver data